mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 ### Skills & STEM pipeline agenda

+- Motivations of game making activity.

-- Motivation of activity? [pick up from Intro - move entirely to intro ]
+[pick up from Intro - move entirely to intro ]
     - From Kafai's review (not directly) draw on
     - personal
     - more general / social / 21st C, computational fluency